Kidney Services

 Hemodialysis

-In hemodialysis, blood is removed from the body, filtered through a machine, and then returned to the body.
-Hemodialysis is typically done in a healthcare setting, such as a dialysis center or hospital, though it can sometimes be done at home.
+Hemodialysis is a process where blood is drawn from the body, filtered through a machine, and then returned to the body.
+This treatment is usually done in a healthcare facility like a dialysis center or hospital, but it may also be performed at home in some cases.

 Peritoneal Dialysis